chocapiklover/KeyVault/README.md

 💭 Why we built it

-We wanted a password manager that felt like *ours*.
+We wanted a password manager that felt like ours.
 No trackers, no login, no hidden logic — just encryption, stored locally, protected by your master password.

 KeyVault is a project with heart.